 Instead of correcting the problem you brought to their attention, your employer circled the wagons to defend the bully.
 You were retaliated against.
 You were the bearer of bad news, daring to expose truths about incompetence or illegality.
 You were branded the "troublemaker."
 Most of the time, the bully is a manager (72%).
 Your report made you an adversary.
 Bullies enjoy support from members at the top of the organization.
 You threatened to hold someone accountable who is beloved by senior management.
 He or she was hired because of aggressive tendencies (that simply looked like ambition) or the bully was following orders from above.
 While you were busy doing work in the job you loved, the bully, being a political animal, was busy ingratiating him- or herself up the ladder.
 Ingratiation is simple butt kissing.
 Kissing up is done to ensure that if ever they are discovered, the executive whose butt has been smooched will side with the bully and not you.
 You have reported that the executive's friend is a fraud.
 You cannot be believed or else the precious bond with the bully will have to be broken.
 [We have a lot to say about this in our 2011 book for employers, The Bully-Free Workplace.]
 You probably reported the problem to HR or personnel, thinking help was forthcoming.
 Unless the misconduct is illegal, HR does not have to do anything to assist you.
 HR is a management support function.
 Do not treat HR as employee advocates.

 Ironic, isn't it?
 You are injured by the psychological assault which is bullying.
 The employer (HR) gives you two options: a) file a workers compensation (WC) claim; or b) take family medical leave act (FMLA) time off.
 You lose with either option.
 WC claims while you are off work do not pay and they are managed by the employer who serves as judge and jury.
 After a lengthy, sham "investigation," including a humiliating psychological exam by one of the employer's hack psychologists (falsely called an independent medical exam - IME), your stress claim will be denied.
 You will have foregone pay and lost everything.
 FMLA is unpaid leave.
 HR wants you out with no pay.
 Better to have your physician or counselor begin the process of putting you on short-term disability.
 It starts with an "off work order for job stress."
 The first step will buy you a couple of weeks, then the disability process can move forward.
 Later, if the employer fires you while off on disability (which many employers do), you may have some legal recourse.
 WBI actually studied the success rates of FMLA and WC.

 Perhaps you had the good sense to stop the decline in your health, reclaim your personal dignity, and leave before more damage could be inflicted.
 You quit.
 This disqualifies you from receiving unemployment.
 If you had known, you might have negotiated to have the separation reflect a layoff (common and impersonal in this era).
 However, you should appeal the denial of UI benefits on the grounds that you were "constructively discharged."
 You, like any reasonable person, had to leave a work environment made so unsafe by the bully and supportive management.
 Conditions were unbearable.
 No one could remain there and be still be healthy and sane.
 The dirtiest trick employers play regarding UI is that they say if you agree to leave they will give you UI.
 You leave, then they deny benefits.
 Someday, the state unemployment folks will catch on to workplace bullying and recognize it as justification for benefits.

 If your employer actually did nothing, you are luckier than others who suffered retaliation for reporting the bullying.
 Employers have to follow state and federal laws, or risk lawsuits that could carry punitive damages.
 Bullying is legal in every U.S. state!
 In Canada, it is becoming illegal in more provinces since Quebec's 2004 law.
-Provinces with health and safety regulations prohibiting some forms of bullying include Saskatchewan (2007), Ontario (2010) and Manitoba (2011).
+Provinces with health and safety regulations prohibiting some forms of bullying include Saskatchewan (2007), Ontario (2010), Manitoba (2011) and British Columbia (2014).
 Also federal government workers in Canada can claim violations of the HSA, Part XX Violence in the Workplace (since 2008).
 Laws drive employer policies.
 Only when policies exist do employers have to pay attention to conduct at work.
 Though it makes good business sense to voluntarily stop bullying, to reduce expenses, and to minimize employee health risks, U.S. employers are not that bright.
 They have more time and friendship invested in the bullies than in the business or agency and certainly more than any investment in the workers.
 Employers' respect is given to bullies; they are protected.
 Targets are banished.
 Like we say: Good Employers Purge Bullies, Bad Ones Promote 'Em.

 Only a legal professional can advise you on this.
 We are not attorneys or paralegals.
 Call one for advice.
 Pay only an hourly fee for a consult.
 Our experience as an expert witness with attorneys does enable us to suggest that the injustice that resulted from bullying is rarely reversed by lawsuits.
 Lawsuits in the U.S. are bound by existing laws.
 U.S. labor laws provide embarrassingly few worker protections.
 Lawsuits are expensive.
 Attorneys will not remember case details; you will have to manage your own case.
 Depositions (intense invasive interrogations) by the employer's attorneys re-traumatized injured bullied workers.
 Many quit their lawsuits at that stage.
 Your privacy will be lost.
 Your health records will be available for your bully and employer to mock.
 But, if you do want to pursue legal action, see our answer to the related attorney question.
 If you are even considering a lawsuit, you face a tough road of personalized hate directed at you.
 Listen the account of one California woman who sued her employer, the state, and won, but has sage advice for you.
 Go to this page, scroll down to So You Wanna Sue by Rebecca H. And listen to the WBI Webinar on this topic.

 Without current U.S. laws, there can be no legal specialists in workplace bullying.
 However, we do have specific advice about how to find an attorney likely to understand your plight.
 The biggest hurdle to overcome is the inexperience with emotional abuse cases that you and your attorney may have when fighting the corporate defense team, who will have lots of experience defending the abusive employer.
 The more typical bullying is of the prevailing corporate culture, the more practiced are the corporate legal eagles.
 They have a system that you, the newbie, will face.
 Ideally, you want an attorney who has fought against the same employer and knows how to humble them.
 Tell your attorney that Dr. Gary Namie (360.656.6603) has served as an expert witness in several bullying-related cases, including the famous Indiana case resolved by the State Supreme Court in 2008.